 Reading a water meter is a mystery to most people, but it's not really very difficult once you know how.
 Most NPWA meters register water consumption in cubic feet.
 One cubic foot of water is equal to approximately 7.5 gallons of water.
 That means if the meter registers 100 cubic feet of water, you have used approximately 750 gallons (100 c. ft.
 X 7.5 gallons = 750 gallons).

+If your meter is in a meter pit outside, please call Customer Service for assistance with reading it.
 If your water meter is in your home, you can read it yourself.
 On our older meters, the register looks like an odometer and reads from left to right, and is never reset.
 If you want to know how much water you have used in a given period, just subtract the previous reading from the current reading.